GateNLP/wpextract/README.md

 ### 1. Scrape Crawling

-Website scraping tools may store a webpage at path which is not easy to derive from the URL, for reasons such as path length limits.
+Website scraping tools may store a webpage at a path that is not easy to derive from the URL (e.g. because of path length limits).
 For this reason, we crawl the scrape directory and build a mapping of URL to path.

 For every html file at any depth in the scrape directory, we:
 1. Perform a limited parse of only the link and meta tags in the file's head.